-We also show that the strong equivalence result is not shared by the sliced Wasserstein metric using the recent results of \cite{AGT}, hence promoting the max-sliced metric over the sliced one.
+We show further that the strong equivalence is not shared by the sliced Wasserstein metric using the recent results of \cite{AGT}, hence promoting the max-sliced metric over the sliced one.

 The structure of the rest of the paper is simple.
 In the next section, after introducing some preliminaries we will give our main results in Theorem~\ref{thm:equivalence}.
 Section~\ref{sec:proof}, on the other hand, is devoted to the proof of these results.
-Some technical results are presented in the Appendix.
+A technical lemma is presented in the Appendix.

-\section{Main results}
+\section{Main Results}